Source code for topotoolbox.stream_object

 [docs] def downstream_distance(self) -> np.ndarray: """Compute the maximum distance between a node in the stream network and the channel head.
 Returns ------- np.ndarray, float32 A node attribute list with the downstream distances """ d = self.distance() # Edge attribute list dds = np.zeros_like(self.stream, dtype=np.float32) _stream.traverse_down_f32_max_add(dds, d, self.source, self.target) return dds

 [docs] def xy(self, data=None): """Compute the x and y coordinates of continuous stream segments Arguments --------- data: tuple, optional A tuple of two node attribute lists representing the desired x and y values for each pixel in the stream network.
-If this argument is not supplied, the returned x and y values are the indices of the pixel in the DEM in the second and first dimension respectively.
-This reversal of dimensions corresponds to the orientation used by pyplot's `imshow`, and allows plotting the stream network over a corresponding GridObject.
-Returns ------- list A list of lists of (x,y) pairs. """ if data is None: # pylint: disable=unbalanced-tuple-unpacking ys, xs = np.unravel_index(self.stream, self.shape, order='F') else: xs, ys = data vertices = range(self.stream.size) edges = range(self.source.size) # Construct an adjacency list for the graph, # so we can do a depth-first search adjacency_list = [[] for _ in vertices] for e in edges: src = self.source[e] tgt = self.target[e] adjacency_list[src].append(tgt) # Depth-first search of the graph visited = np.zeros(self.stream.size, dtype=bool) segments = [] stack = [] for e in edges: src = self.source[e] if not visited[src]: # Start a new segment stack.append(src) segments.append([]) while stack: u = stack.pop() # Always append the next vertex to the segment segments[-1].append((xs[u], ys[u])) # If u has already been visited, we stop the segment # otherwise, we push its children to visit later if not visited[u]: visited[u] = True # Add any neighbors of for v in adjacency_list[u]: stack.append(v) return segments
+If this argument is not supplied, the returned x and y values are the geographic coordinates of the node.
+Returns ------- list A list of lists of (x,y) pairs. """ if data is None: # pylint: disable=unbalanced-tuple-unpacking j, i = np.unravel_index(self.stream, self.shape, order='F') xs, ys = self.transform * np.vstack((i,j)) else: xs, ys = data vertices = range(self.stream.size) edges = range(self.source.size) # Construct an adjacency list for the graph, # so we can do a depth-first search adjacency_list = [[] for _ in vertices] for e in edges: src = self.source[e] tgt = self.target[e] adjacency_list[src].append(tgt) # Depth-first search of the graph visited = np.zeros(self.stream.size, dtype=bool) segments = [] stack = [] for e in edges: src = self.source[e] if not visited[src]: # Start a new segment stack.append(src) segments.append([]) while stack: u = stack.pop() # Always append the next vertex to the segment segments[-1].append((xs[u], ys[u])) # If u has already been visited, we stop the segment # otherwise, we push its children to visit later if not visited[u]: visited[u] = True # Add any neighbors of for v in adjacency_list[u]: stack.append(v) return segments

 [docs] def plot(self, ax=None, **kwargs): """Plot the StreamObject Stream segments as computed by StreamObject.xy are plotted using a LineCollection.
 Note that collections are not used in autoscaling the provided axis.
 If the axis limits are not already set, by another underlying plot, for example, call ax.autoscale_view() on the returned axes to show the plot.
 Parameters ---------- ax: matplotlib.axes.Axes, optional The axes in which to plot the StreamObject.
 If no axes are given, the current axes are used. **kwargs Additional keyword arguments are forwarded to LineCollection Returns ------- matplotlib.axes.Axes The axes into which the StreamObject has been plotted. """ if ax is None: ax = plt.gca() collection = LineCollection(self.xy(), **kwargs) ax.add_collection(collection) return ax